-This Golden Leaf - The Origins of Dutch Metal Leaf
+This Golden Leaf - The Origins of Imitation Gold Leaf

-Dutch metal leaf is known by various names; Imitation gold leaf, composition gold leaf, Dutch gold and in Germany it is known as Schlagmetal.
+This material is known by various names; composition gold leaf, Dutch gold and in Germany it is known as Schlagmetal.

-There are many examples of 19th century gilded picture frames which employed dutch metal leaf.
+There are many examples of 19th century gilded picture frames which employed imitation leaf.

-Also the alloys used in the production of this golden leaf do not have anything like the malleability of genuine gold, I am certain some form of mechanical or hydraulic press would be needed to produce the leaf.
+Also the alloys used in the production of this material do not have anything like the malleability of genuine gold, I am certain some form of mechanical or hydraulic press would be needed to produce the leaf.

 The leaf comes in a range of different alloys which creates various shades.